looi-wh/ffmpegOverlay/README.md

 - Edit the python script
 - Find a line called useGPU = 0
 - Change it to useGPU = 1
+- Find another line called gpuSupported = ["mpeg2", "h264", "vc1", "jpeg"]
+- Change it to whatever profile exists inside vainfo (script will only transcode when original media is one of these)
 - Audio and Subtitles will automatically be transconded
 - Script will process twice; once to transcode video using gpu, another to transcode audio with cpu
 - Script will only try to process video only for gpu transcoding